 Depending on your customer base, you may find that a one-size-fits-all approach to health scoring is unrealistic.

 Metrics and thresholds may differ between your Enterprise and SMB customers.
 Or, you may want to focus on different KPIs along the customer journey.

 Creating multiple health scores will let you fine tune each configuration to better evaluate customer health across your entire portfolio.

 In the following example, there are two distinct health score configurations: 1) "Onboarding," and 2) "Default."

-Here, customers are evaluated using a specific health score configuration while they are in the onboarding phase, and another health score configuration once they are no longer in onboarding.
-Other examples of health score segmentation can include account value, size, maturity, location, etc.
+Here, customers are evaluated using a specific health score configuration while they are in the onboarding phase, and another health score configuration once they have progressed in their customer lifecycle.